martinthomson/key-consistency/draft-wood-key-consistency.md

 possible solutions.
 The viability of each varies depending on the applicable threat model, external dependencies, and overall reliant system's requirements.

-We do not include the fixed public key model from
-{{reqs}}, as this is likely not a viable solution for systems and protocols in practice.
 In all scenarios, the server corresponding to the desired key is considered malicious.

 ## Direct Discovery {#server-based}